 We do not have any manufacturing facilities.
 We currently rely on CDMOs for the manufacture of our materials for preclinical studies and clinical trials and expect to continue to do so for preclinical studies, clinical trials, and for commercial supply of any product candidates that we may develop.
-We currently have established relationships with several CDMOs, and with GSK and AbbVie for latozinemab and AL101 and AL002, respectively, for the manufacturing of our product candidates.
+We currently have established relationships with several CDMOs, for the manufacture of each of our product candidates, as well as with GSK and AbbVie for latozinemab and AL101 and for AL002, respectively.
 We may be unable to establish any further agreements with CDMOs or to do so on acceptable terms.
 Even if we are able to establish agreements with third-party manufacturers, reliance on CDMOs entails additional risks, including: